lpedrosa/lpedrosa.github.io/source/_posts/2014-06-10-keep-trying-try-in-java-8.markdown

 However, Java 8 does not come with this `Try` class, so I decided to create one.
 Unlike scala's `Try`, this one does not use case subclassing internally (i.e. `Success`, `Failure`).
 I felt it wasn't needed since Java 8 does not support pattern matching (I believe the same reasoning was behind the implementation of `java.util.Optional`, whereas in `scala.Option` you have a `Some` and `None` case classes).

-I tried to stay faithfull to both the original scala API and the Java 8 Optional API.
+I tried to stay faithful to both the original scala API and the Java 8 Optional API.
 You guys can check out the code [here](https://github.com/lpedrosa/try "Java 8 Try implementation").

 Much like `java.util.Optional`, this implementation provides the static method [Try.of()](https://github.com/lpedrosa/try/blob/master/src/main/java/com/lpedrosa/util/Try.java#L54 "Try.of method implementation") which allows you to wrap a value of a certain computation with a Try.
 For example:
 ```java